Bartlesville Radio » News » Body of a 50-Year Old Man Found by Constructions Workers in Osage County

 Tom Davis

-An adult male body was discovered by construction workers in the southern part of Osage County on Monday, according to the Osage County Sheriff's Office.
+An adult male body was discovered by construction workers in the southern part of Osage County on Monday.

-The victim was identified as 50-year-old Corey Dell Sequichie and he is not believed to be from the area, OCSO said.
+According to Sheriff Eddie Virden, the victim was identified as 50-year-old Corey Dell Sequichie and he is not believed to be from the area.

 The victim’s body has been sent to the Oklahoma Medical Examiners Office in Tulsa for examination, according to OCSO.